 If you see what looks like white fluffy cotton on your houseplant, then it’s a sure sign that you have a mealybug infestation.
 Booo!

 Mealybugs are clever little devils, they like to hide and then come in for the sneak attack.
-Your houseplants look fine one day, and it seems like overnight the stems are covered with white fluffy stuff.
-Dreaded mealybugs are tough opponents, but we can be smarter, and ultimately win the battle.
+It seems like overnight there’s white cottony growth on plants that appeared out of nowhere.

 What Are Mealybugs?

 Mealybugs are scale insects that suck the sap out of the leaves and stems of plants, resulting in stunted or deformed leaf growth, yellowing of the leaves, and leaf drop.